Blog

 When Rate Buydowns Make Sense in CRE Loans

 Rising interest rates have many borrowers seeking ways to manage their cash flow and improve loan terms.
 One option lenders sometimes offer is a rate buydown, which involves paying up front to secure a lower interest rate.
 It can be a helpful tool, but only in the right circumstances.
-What a Rate Buydown Is A
+What is a Rate Buydown?
+A

 Read More »